tannewt/wa-law.org/bill/2021-22/esb/5901/1/README.md

 10. "Qualified buildings" means construction of new structures, and expansion or renovation of existing structures for the purpose of increasing floor space or production capacity used for manufacturing or research and development activities, including plant offices and warehouses or other facilities for the storage of raw material or finished goods if such facilities are an essential or an integral part of a factory, mill, plant, or laboratory used for manufacturing or research and development.
 If a building is used partly for manufacturing or research and development and partly for other purposes, the applicable tax deferral must be determined by apportionment of the costs of construction under rules adopted by the department.

-11. "Qualified employment position" means a permanent full-time employee employed in the eligible investment project during the entire tax year.
-The term "entire tax year" means a full-time position that is filled for a period of 12 consecutive months.
-The term "full-time" means at least 35 hours a week, 455 hours a quarter, or 1,820 hours a year.

-12. "Qualified machinery and equipment" means all new industrial and research fixtures, equipment, and support facilities that are an integral and necessary part of a manufacturing or research and development operation.
+11. "Qualified machinery and equipment" means all new industrial and research fixtures, equipment, and support facilities that are an integral and necessary part of a manufacturing or research and development operation.
 "Qualified machinery and equipment" includes: Computers; software; data processing equipment; laboratory equipment; manufacturing components such as belts, pulleys, shafts, and moving parts; molds, tools, and dies; operating structures; and all equipment used to control or operate the machinery.

-13. "Qualifying county" means a county that has a population less than 650,000 at the time an application is submitted under section 103 of this act.
+12. "Qualifying county" means a county that has a population less than 650,000 at the time an application is submitted under section 103 of this act.

-14. "Recipient" means a person receiving a tax deferral under this chapter.
+13. "Recipient" means a person receiving a tax deferral under this chapter.

-15. "Research and development" means the development, refinement, testing, marketing, and commercialization of a product, service, or process before commercial sales have begun, but only when such activities are intended to ultimately result in the production of a new, different, or useful substance or article of tangible personal property for sale.
+14. "Research and development" means the development, refinement, testing, marketing, and commercialization of a product, service, or process before commercial sales have begun, but only when such activities are intended to ultimately result in the production of a new, different, or useful substance or article of tangible personal property for sale.
 As used in this subsection, "commercial sales" excludes sales of prototypes or sales for market testing if the total gross receipts from such sales of the product, service, or process do not exceed $1,000,000.

 ## Section 103